 - Project Description (maximum 750 words).
 Please be mindful that projects described in a compelling manner are likely to be more competitive.

 - Budget Justification (maximum 250 words).
 It is important that you work with your unit’s budget manager to develop your proposal’s budget.
 The budget justification should explain the necessity of each item.
 In addition, please list any other potential or pending sources of funding and indicate the status of those applications/requests.
 Please refer to the budget section of the application for additional details.

 - A detailed and realistic line-item budget (maximum 1 page).
 Similar to your budget justification, please work with your unit’s budget manager and refer to the budget section of the application for additional details.

 - The applicant’s CV that highlights efforts applicable to the proposal.

 Applications also require an endorsement from the applicant’s department head/director.
 Please identify the appropriate head/director in your application and an email will automatically be sent to that person with your application materials.

 Questions about the program or the application can be directed to Associate Dean Ken McAllister (email@example.com).

 Awardees will be notified approximately six weeks after the deadline.
 Grants funds must be used within one calendar year from the date of notification.

 Recipients of grants will be expected to:

-- Any resulting publications must clearly identify the COH Faculty Research Grants Program as a funding source.
+- Clearly identify the COH Faculty Research Grants Program as a funding source for any resulting publications.